 - Urban Adventures

 Living with HIV starts with, well, living.
 That means having fun, making friends, and keeping you connected with poz guys in San Francisco gay, bisexual, and trans men’s communities.
 Once a month, we get together for some fun and frolic, and invite guys to join us for bowling, drag demos, BBQs in the park, speed dating, and more.
-Contact Jorge or Brad to find out more.
+Find out more.

 - Black Health Center of Excellence

 Focused on linking HIV-positive African Americans to care, we provide group support in the form of peer advocacy, as well as medical case management, mental health and substance use services.
 These two programs are presented in collaboration with San Francisco General Hospital.
-For more information, contact Jamal Bay at (415) 487-3074.
+Clients must be referred to BHCoE by their doctor.

 - Housing Support